FlowFuse/node-red-dashboard/docs/index.md

 ### Node-RED

-Node-RED is a flow-based programming tool, originally developed by IBM's Emerging Technology Services team and now a part of the JS Foundation.
+[Node-RED](https://nodered.org/) is a flow-based programming tool, originally developed by IBM's Emerging Technology Services team and now a part of the JS Foundation.
 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 ### Vue.js v3.0

-Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+[Vue.js](https://vuejs.org/) is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 It is a popular choice for building modern web applications.

 We chose Vue.js over other popular frameworks like React and Angular because of its shallow learning curve, and ease of use/readibility for non-front-end developers.

+We also utilise the [Vuetify component library](https://vuetifyjs.com/en/components/all/), which is a Material Design component framework for Vue.js.
+It aims to provide clean, semantic and reusable components that make building your application a breeze.

 ### Socket IO

-Socket.IO enables real-time, bidirectional and event-based communication.
+[Socket.IO](https://socket.io/) enables real-time, bidirectional and event-based communication.
 It works on every platform, browser or device, focusing equally on reliability and speed.

 In Dashboard 2.0 we use Socket IO to communicate between Node-RED and the Dashboard UI.